kinseyzaire/galvanize-express-postgres-crud-routes-assessment/README.md

 __#1__

 ```
-When I click 'Add a Movie'
+When I click 'Add a Movie' CHECK!
-Then I should see a form to add a new movie
+Then I should see a form to add a new movie CHECK!
 ```

 __#2__